pratapladhani/mcs-labs/labs/setup-for-success/README.md

 ## 🔄 Use Case #3: Set up Git source control

+> [!TIP]
+> This lab is optional and won't block your progress in future labs.

 Connect your solution to Azure DevOps Git to track changes and prepare for CI/CD—no code required.

 | Use case | Value added | Estimated effort |